The ultimate West Canada Guide

 Miette Hot Springs

-Another of the three hot springs in the area of Banff and Jasper National Park beside Banff Upper Hot Springs and Radium Hot Springs are Miette Hot Springs.
-Just like the Banff Upper Hot Springs, Miette Hot Springs were already discovered by First Nations people who introduced in the 1800’s members of the Hudson’s Bay and North West Companies to three hot springs located on Sulphur Creek, a tributary of Fiddle River.
-In 1910 and 1930, bathhouses were built followed by the construction of a proper road leading to the bathhouse.
-Facilities as known today dated from 1986.
+Another one of the three hot springs in the area of Banff and Jasper National Parks—beside Banff Upper Hot Springs and Radium Hot Springs, is Miette Hot Springs.
+Just like the Banff Upper Hot Springs, Miette was originally discovered and used by First Nations people, who introduced members of the Hudson’s Bay and North West Companies to three springs located on Sulphur Creek, a tributary of the Fiddle River, in the 1800s.

 Pyramid Lake